 Cryptosporidium is a microbial pathogen found in surface water throughout the United States.
 Although filtration removes cryptosporidium, it cannot guarantee 100 percent removal.
-Newport News Waterworks monitoring indicates the presence of these organisms at very low levels in the source water but not in the treated water.
+Newport News Waterworks did not report the occurrence of cryptosporidium in 2023.
+Historical monitoring indicates the presence of these organisms at very low levels in the source water but not in the treated water.
 Current test methods do not determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
 However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 EPA and the Center for Disease Control (CDC) guidelines on the appropriate means to lessen the risk of infection are available from the Safe Drinking Water Hotline at 800-426-4791.